hannahql/hannahql.github.io/_pages/about.md

 My research is centered around the design and optimization of online marketplaces.
 In particular, I focus on developing statistical methodology for experimentation on these platforms, in the presence of interference.
 I combine techniques from statistics, causal inference, economics, and operations research to develop theoretical insights for practically motivated problems.

-I also have industry experience working on these marketplaces.
-I previously interned for the data science teams at Airbnb and Opendoor, where I worked on causal inference and modeling problems.
+I like to combine my research with first hand experience working on these platforms.
+I interned for the data science teams at Airbnb and Opendoor, where I worked on causal inference and modeling problems in these markets.

 Before coming to Stanford, I graduated from Pomona College with a degree in mathematics.